telerik/ajax-docs/controls/htmlchart/how-to/using-multiple-custom-colors-to-create-charts.md

 ''' </summary>
 Public Class StaticColors
 	''' <summary>
-	''' Gets the color corrsponding to the passed index.
+	''' Gets the color corresponding to the passed index.
 	''' </summary>
 	''' <param name="index">The index in the array of predefined colors</param>
 	''' <returns>The color corresponding to the passed index.
 Useful for programmatic creation of charts, for example.</returns>